alphastrata/alphastrata/README.md

 - 🤔 I’m looking for help with ...
 Everything?
 - 💬 Ask me about ...
 Space/Manufacturing
 - 😄 Pronouns: ...
 He/Him/His
-- opinions/repos/stuff here in no way reflections the opinions of my employeer'ss/employees/clients

 ---
 <!--